Thousands without power in Puget Sound area amid windy weather

-More than 21,000 of Puget Sound Energy customers were without power Monday as strong winds pushed the National Weather Service to issue a wind advisory.
+More than 17,000 Puget Sound Energy customers were without power Monday afternoon as strong winds pushed the National Weather Service to issue an advisory.

 The advisory is in effect until 4 p.m. for the north and central coasts, the agency said.
 Wind gusts are expected to be strongest in the Cascades, where they’ll reach 45 mph.